ElsaLopez133/edhoc-psk-formal-analysis/models/README.md

  tamarin-prover -m=proverifequiv -D=diffEquivAnonymityInitiator edhoc_psk_sapic.spthy > edhoc_psk_proverif_diffEquiv_anonymity_initiator.pv
 ```

-The flag (-D=diffEquivAnonymityInitiator) can be modified depending on whether we want to prove anonymity ( of either I or R) or linkability (of either I or R).
+The flag can be modified depending on whether we want to prove anonymity (of either I or R) or linkability (of either I or R).
 The options are:
 - diffEquivAnonymityInitiator
 - diffEquivAnonymityResponder